 Wind farms are a renewable, sustainable form of energy production, and wind farms are being established in many areas.
 However, some people have concerns about the potential health effects of living near a wind farm.

 Wind farms have been promoted as an alternative to traditional, non-renewable forms of energy production.
 However, concern about the effects on health from living near a wind farm has been expressed by some members of the community.
-NHMRC assessed the evidence on wind farms and human health, under the guidance of a reference group.
+National Health and Medical Research Council (NHMRC) assessed the evidence on wind farms and human health, under the guidance of a reference group.
 The findings of this review informed the development of the NHMRC Statement: Evidence on Wind Farms and Human Health and the NHMRC Information Paper: Evidence on Wind Farms and Human Health released in February 2015.

 The NHMRC Wind Farms and Human Health Reference Group (the Reference Group) was convened from 1 February 2012 to 31 January 2015 to oversee the review of evidence.
 The Reference Group comprised experts in environmental epidemiology, sleep, social psychology, acoustics, sound engineering and consumer issues.